 If you have ever been involved in a car accident, you know how common it is for someone to be injured.
 Even relatively minor rear-end collision can cause serious, long-term injuries.
-In some cases, it may be necessary to talk with a Philadelphia personal injury attorney to sort out any damages that occurred during a rear-end accident.
+In some cases, it may be necessary to talk with a Philadelphia injury lawyer to sort out any damages that occurred during a rear-end accident.
 Some of the most common injuries following a rear-end accident are set out below.

 Whiplash is one of several injuries that you may not notice immediately.
 You may feel fine for a day, a week, or even months before you start to feel the pain associated with the accident.